The human rights complaint process: A guide for respondents

 You do not need to hire a lawyer to respond to a human rights complaint.
 However, if you choose to have someone give you legal advice or represent you, you are responsible for any legal costs.
 The Commission does not pay legal costs for you or for the complainant.

 The Commission will provide information about the human rights complaint process, but Commission staff do not provide any legal advice to either complainants or respondents.
-Information provided in this guide is not meant to be a legal opinion on the Alberta Human Rights Act or your rights.
+Information provided in this guide is not a legal opinion or legal advice on the Alberta Human Rights Act or your rights.

 Can I fire or evict someone for making a complaint?